 Ascertain whether or not the compiler can insert bounds checks while still meeting the performance requirements of the program and direct the compiler to insert such checks where appropriate

-Some guideline documents recommend only using variables having an unsigned data type when indexing an array, on the basis that an unsigned data type can never be negative.
-This recommendation simply converts an indexing underflow to an indexing overflow because the value of the variable will wrap to a large positive value rather than a negative one.
-Also, some languages support arrays whose lower bound is greater than zero, so an index can be positive and be less than the lower bound.
-Some languages support zero-sized arrays, so any reference to a location within such an array is invalid.

-In the past, the implementation of array bound checking has sometimes incurred what has been considered to be a high runtime overhead (often because unnecessary checks were performed).
-It is now practical for translators to perform sophisticated analysis that significantly reduces the runtime overhead (because runtime checks are only made when it cannot be shown statically that no bound violations can occur).

 6.8.6 Implications for language design and evolution

 In future language design and evolution activities, the following items should be considered:

-Languages should provide safe copying of arrays as built-in operation.
+Languages should provide safe copying of arrays as a built-in operation.

 Languages should consider only providing array copy routines in libraries that perform checks on the parameters to ensure that no buffer overrun can occur.

-Languages should perform automatic bounds checking on accesses to array elements, unless the compiler can statically determine that the check is unnecessary.
-This capability may need to be optional for performance reasons.

 Languages that use pointer types should consider specifying a standardized feature for a pointer type that would enable array bounds checking.

 6.9 Unchecked array indexing [XYZ]